-As you know, CSUSB will be transitioning to the semester system in 2020.
-Do you want to know how to plan for the transition to the semesters?
+As you know, CSUSB has transitioned to the semester system in Fall, 2020.
 How will this transition affect your graduation plan?
 What can you do properly prepare?

 The Mentor Advising Center (MAC) will provide support with the transition.
-In addition, however, the history department will be holding a series of workshops to guide students with the transition.
-More information about these workshops will be available here.
+In addition, however, the history department can guide students with the transition.

 Students are urged to create a graduation plan with an academic advisor and regularly check the proposed course offerings on the history website (note: these are often tentative, so students should have back-up plans in case some courses are changed/cancelled).